Epic Mickey: Power of Illusion

 Epic Mickey: Power of Illusion is a 2012 platform game developed by DreamRift and published by Disney Interactive Studios for the Nintendo 3DS.
 It is the third part of the Epic Mickey series, released alongside Epic Mickey 2: The Power of Two, and is touted as a tribute to Sega's Illusion series of Mickey Mouse games, particularly Castle of Illusion Starring Mickey Mouse.

 Gameplay

 With players taking control of Mickey Mouse, the game mixes side-scrolling gameplay from games such as Castle of Illusion with the paint and thinner mechanics from Epic Mickey.
-Using the 3DS touch-screen, the player will be able to bring items scattered throughout each stage into existence.
-How well the player traces these items will affect their performance.
-For example, tracing a cannon perfectly will ensure that it only harms enemies, but an imperfect cannon could be a danger to everyone in the area, including Mickey himself.
+Using the 3DS touch-screen, the player is able to bring items scattered throughout each stage into existence.
+How well the player traces these items affect their performance; tracing a cannon perfectly will ensure that it only harms enemies, while an imperfect one could be a danger to everyone in the area (including Mickey).